Table of Contents

 It’s important to think about the overall feel of your portraits.
 Do you want to keep it casual?
 Or are you thinking of something more formal?
 What time of year are we photographing?
 Be sure to keep these things in mind when coordinating your outfits so that the feel of your clothing matches with each other and with the time of year or weather in addition to the colors and patterns.

 It’s particularly important to wear something that will keep you comfortable during extreme weather sessions.
 I have had families who weren’t wearing warm enough clothing during snowy winter sessions and others who were wildly sweating during a warm summer session to try and look more fall-like for their Christmas cards.
-A little bit of light suffering for a few photos goes with the territory, but not at the expense of having to call off the session early because you’re clothing is making you miserable!
+A little bit of light suffering for a few photos goes with the territory, but not at the expense of having to call off the session early because your clothing is making you miserable!

 Here’s a family who opted for more formal attire for their family portraits: